Sage-Cat/quantum_shors_algorithm/README.md

 5. **Measurement**: Measure the quantum state to obtain an outcome that, with high probability, is related to the period of `a` modulo `N`.

 6. **Post-Processing**: Use classical algorithms to extract factors of `N` from the measured value.
 If we have no factors, then repeat.

+## References

+For simulation of original Shor's algorithm used [microsoft qsharp implementation by swernli](https://github.com/microsoft/qsharp/blob/a2e65622d4071487a7e237a189deb64b7624b745/samples/algorithms/Shor.qs)